This is the other

 Steam the green beans until just tender, drain.

-In a large bowl, mix green beans, artichoke hearts, 1 cup of olive oil, 1 cup Parmesan, 1 cup regular Italian bread crumbs, and garlic together.
+In a large bowl, mix green beans, artichoke hearts, remaining olive oil, 1 cup Parmesan, 1 cup regular Italian bread crumbs, and garlic together.

 Coat a 13×9 baking dish with cooking spray